lecelechavarre/roadmap.sh-projects/Frontend Projects/task-tracker/README.md

 # Task Tracker

-A clean, minimalist task management application that allows users to add, complete, and delete tasks with automatic sorting of completed tasks.
+Task management application that allows users to add, complete, and delete tasks with automatic sorting of completed tasks.

 ## Screenshot